fieldtrip/website/development/realtime/rda.md

 ### Standalone interface with rda2ft

-Instead of **[ft_realtime_brainampproxy](https://github.com/fieldtrip/fieldtrip/blob/release/realtime/example/ft_realtime_brainampproxy.m)** and MATLAB, you can use **rda2ft** (https://github.com/fieldtrip/fieldtrip/blob/master/realtime/bin/win64/rda2ft.exe) or (https://github.com/fieldtrip/fieldtrip/blob/master/realtime/bin/ARCH/rda2ft.exe) to transport data from an RDA server to a FieldTrip buffer. **rda2ft** is written in C and takes 4 command line arguments, where the first two are mandatory:
+Instead of **[ft_realtime_brainampproxy](https://github.com/fieldtrip/fieldtrip/blob/release/realtime/example/ft_realtime_brainampproxy.m)** and MATLAB, you can use **rda2ft**.
+It transports data from an RDA server to a FieldTrip buffer and is availble in source code or compiled for [different operating systems]((https://github.com/fieldtrip/fieldtrip/blob/release/realtime/bin/)). **rda2ft** is written in C and takes 4 command line arguments, where the first two are mandatory:

     rda2ft rdaHostname rdaPort [ftHostname] [ftPort]